Azure/portaldocs/README.md

 ### Generated Views

 Save development time by making use of auto-generated declarative blades in your extension.
-If your resource provider has already published a REST API spec with Azure Portal (check here: ()), we may have asset types and initial blades already generated for your resource types.
+If your resource provider has already published a REST API spec with Azure Portal, we may have asset types and initial blades already generated for your resource types.
 Please browse the GeneratedExtension repo [here](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to try within your extension.

 Look for your resource provider name and drill into the respective api-version folder.
 Here you will find assets & blade definitions that you can copy into your extension repo.